npollard/js_dinking/README.md

-#js_dinking
 Dinking around in JavaScript

 # clock
-Simple implementation of a clock in JavaScript
+Simple implementation of a clock.

+#swipe
+Use swipe gestures and clicks to open and close a menu.

+#toggle
+Toggle switch to turn sections of the page on and off.